 |Inclusive Experience at Event||To what extent does an event organizing team commit to an inclusive experience at an event?|

 |Time Inclusion for Virtual Events||How can organizers of virtual events be mindful of attendees and speakers in other time zones?|

 Focus Area - Governance

-Identify how diverse and inclusive our governance is.
+Goal: Identify how diverse, equitable, and inclusive project governance is.

 Focus Area - Leadership